 Contact: firstname.lastname@example.org or (423) 491-0506

-Notes: This group will will meet on a weekly basis via video chat.
-Members will need a smart phone, e-mail address and a basic understanding of how to use online video.
+Notes: This group meets on a weekly basis via video chat, with an emphasis on Bible study and prayer.
+Members need an email address and a basic understanding of how to participate in an online video meeting.